coq/platform-docs/README.md

   > - Otherwise, it is available via opam under the name `coq-equations`

+## Specific Contribution Guidelines

 ### Writing Tutorials

-Tutorials are meant to introduce and explain the different aspects of a functionality step by step with examples.
+Tutorials are meant to introduce and explain the different aspects of a functionality, pedagogically, step by step with (simplified) examples.
 The goal is to provide user with a action-oriented documentation that user can use to learn about a feature they don't know, and a (non-exhaustive and opinionated) material that they can come back to when they are stuck trying to use a feature.

-We give some elements to write a good tutorial
-You can write a tutorial by
+As examples, we have been working on new tutorials for the package Equations.
+The first is one is complete and can be checkout here #1.

 #### Horizontality